mikro-orm/mikro-orm/docs/docs/events.md

 ---
-title: Lifecycle Hooks and EventSubscriber
+title: Events and Lifecycle Hooks
-sidebar_label: Hooks and Events
+sidebar_label: Events and Hooks
 ---

 There are two ways to hook to the lifecycle of an entity:

 - **Lifecycle hooks** are methods defined on the entity prototype.
-- **EventSubscriber**s are classes that can be used to hook to multiple entities or when you do not want to have the method present on the entity prototype.
+- **EventSubscriber**s are classes that can be used to hook to multiple entities or when we do not want to have the method present on the entity prototype.

 > Hooks are internally executed the same way as subscribers.